-- Continue lab analysis to confirm levels remain below thresholds.
-Analysis frequency to be determined on a case by case basis. - Postings should remain in effect until HAB has visually dissipated and laboratory analysis confirm levels remain below thresholds. - When advisory is lifted, continue daily observation of the lake and document findings.
+- Continue field surveillance for any visual change of bloom conditions.
+If visual changes occur, perform lab analysis to confirm levels remain below thresholds.
+Analysis frequency to be determined on a case by case basis. - Postings should remain in effect until HAB has visually dissipated and laboratory analysis confirm levels remain below thresholds. - When advisory is lifted, continue surveillance of the waterbody and document findings.
 If a HAB re-occurs, then follow up laboratory analysis is required.